Introduction: Compression Stockings NHS Advice

 To ensure compression socks continue to provide optimal benefits, it’s crucial to follow essential care guidelines.
 The Wrightington, Wigan and Leigh Hospitals NHS Foundation Trust (WWL) advises the following care procedures:

-Regular Washing: Wash your stockings at least once a week following the manufacturer’s guidelines
+1. Regular Washing: Wash your medical circulation socks at least once a week following the washing guidelines

-Avoid Certain Chemicals: Avoid detergents or fabric softeners which may irritate your skin and damage the stocking
+2. Avoid Certain Chemicals: Avoid detergents or fabric softeners which may irritate your skin and damage the stocking.
+If in doubt, a warm cycle with a gentle non-bio detergent should be fine.

-Proper care and maintenance can help maintain the longevity and effectiveness of compression stockings, ensuring they continue to provide the necessary support and relief.
+Proper care and maintenance can help maintain the longevity and effectiveness of your graduated medical compression socks, ensuring they continue to provide the necessary support and relief.

 One area where compression stockings shine is during air travel, where the risk of Deep Vein Thrombosis (DVT) is a notable concern.
 The Royal College of Obstetricians and Gynaecologists (ROCG) advises that women who are pregnant women and those up to six weeks after giving birth have a higher risk of developing DVT compared with women who are not pregnant.